Kairum-Labs/should/README.md

 ### Panic Handling

-- `Panic(t, func, config...)` - Assert that a function panics
+- `Panic(t, func, opts ...Option)` - Assert that a function panics
-- `NotPanic(t, func, config...)` - Assert that a function does not panic
+- `NotPanic(t, func, opts ...Option)` - Assert that a function does not panic

 Examples with custom messages and stack traces: